LAST REVIEWED Mar 29 2021 14 MIN READ

 There is a termination fee charged by some 401(k) providers if you ever change your mind and decide to stop offering safe harbor.

 It can be relatively expensive, depending on the salaries of your employees.

 Essentially, a safe harbor plan’s main benefit is convenience — it offers less testing hassle and more flexibility in contributions.
 However, the downside is that it’s not free and comes at a slight cost in terms of administrative work, as well.

 How much does a safe harbor 401(k) plan cost?

 The more employees you have, and the higher their salaries are, the more expensive a safe harbor 401(k) will be for your company.

-If you offer a non-discretionary safe harbor match, it will be easier to calculate the total budget for the plan, as it is that percent of your total payroll.
-So for instance, companies offering a 3% non-discretionary match, with 10 employees each earning $60,000 each would match $60,000 x 10 x 3% = $18,000 total.
+If you offer a non-elective safe harbor plan, it will be easier to calculate the total budget for the plan because it is that percent of your total payroll.
+So, for instance, companies offering a 3% non-elective contribution, with 10 employees each earning $60,000 each, would contribute $60,000 x 10 x 3% = $18,000 total.

 For the safe harbor match, the total cost will depend upon employee contributions, so it is more difficult to predict, but it is typically cheaper overall (in terms of employer cost) than a non-elective safe harbor.